thislight/zigd/README.md

 - Shortcuts to invoke different compilers.

 If you just want a usable zig compiler - You may look at [zigup](https://github.com/marler8997/zigup).
-Zigd is focus on the zig compiler (& std) development.
+Zigd focus on the zig compiler (& std) development.

 ## Getting Started